Perfecto-Quantum/WebAccessibilityUsingAXE/README.md

 ## Customizations
 In application.properties one can set the flag **env.failScriptOnAccessibilityErrors** to true such that once a violation is found, their script will assert. (see AXEStepsDefs.java, line 119).

+Kudis to Chris Emerson for his help setting this up!